-This manual provides a comprehensive introduction to ACEINNA's MTLT30xD Series Dynamic Inclination and Acceleration Sensing Family of products.
-As the functionality of the different products within the family are identical (only the performance specs are different), for simplicity all references will be to the MTLT30xD where X is 1 or 5.
-For users wishing to get started quickly, please refer to the two-page Best Practices Guide available online at www.aceinna.com.
+This manual provides a comprehensive introduction to ACEINNA's MTLT305D/M Series Dynamic Inclination and Acceleration Sensing Family of products.
+As the functionality of the different products within the family are identical (only the performance specs are different), for simplicity all references will be to the MTLT305D/M. For users wishing to get started quickly, please refer to the two-page Best Practices Guide available online at www.aceinna.com.
 Table 1 highlights the content in each section and suggests how to use this manual.